CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ### **11. North Barracks**

-The eastern door is barricaded from within, necessitating a DC 20 Strength check to force it open.
+The eastern door is barricaded from within, necessitating a DC 20 Strength check to fogrekine it open.
 A character who listens at either door and passes a DC 10 Wisdom (Perception) check can hear gruff voices engaged in a conversation conducted in the Vermkin language, expressing their growing hunger.

 ```
 This chamber houses old stone bunks lining the walls, with a warm glow emanating from a central iron brazier.